Acoustic Guitar Neck Re-Sets

 If your karma is good (and also your customers) after a few

 fretboard is separated from the soundhole up to the 15th fret (assuming 14

 to the body joint).
 The next step is to remove the 15th fret and drill a

 hole in the slot.
-On most Martin guitars you should now have access to a
+On most Martin guitars you will now have access to a

-small gap between the back of the dovetail and the neck block.
+small gap between the back of the dovetail and the pocket of the neck block.
 On other

 guitars, who knows?

 The idea now is to loosen the glue in the neck joint and

 then slide the